 Parameter Actor Requirement Acquisition Protocol Scanner Manufacturer Shall be capable of storing protocols and performing scans with all the parameters as necessary based on the manufacturer implementation conformant with this profile.
-Volume Blood Flow Bias and Variance Scanner Manufacturer Shall validate the performance of the scanner meets or exceeds those indicated in Claim 1 in Section 1.2.
-(See Assessment Procedure 4.1.1) Volume Blood Flow Precision Scanner Shall validate the performance of the meets or exceeds those indicated in Manufacturer 2 in Section 1.2.
-(See Assessment Procedure 4.1.2) Depth Range Scanner Shall validate and provide the operating ranges and limitations for achiev claims in Section 1.2.
-Blood Vessel Diameter Scanner Manufacturer Shall validate and provide the operating ranges and limitations for achieving er claims in Section 1.2.
-Analysis Tools Scanner Manufacturer Shall provide tools enabling quantitative measurements from the volumetric images that are necessary to reliably meet the profile claims.
+Volume Blood Flow Bias and Variance Shall validate the performance of the scanner meets or exceeds those indicated in Claim 1 in Section 1.2.
+(See Assessment Procedure 4.1.1) Volume Blood Flow Precision Shall validate the performance of the meets or exceeds those indicated in Claim 2 in Section 1.2.
+(See Assessment Procedure 4.1.2) Depth Range Shall validate and provide the operating ranges and limitations for achieving claims in Section 1.2.
+Blood Vessel Diameter Shall validate and provide the operating ranges and limitations for achieving claims in Section 1.2.
+Analysis Tools Shall provide tools enabling quantitative measurements from the volumetric images that are necessary to reliably meet the profile claims.
 (Assumes the use